Pelosi reversal on Capitol dinner shows perils for Democrats in coronavirus era

 But the dinner initially threatened to provide the sort of split-screen image that has prompted critics to complain that elite leaders flout the difficult restrictions they impose on the public.
 And it wasn’t the first time it had happened to Pelosi.

 The speaker caught flak earlier in the fall when she got a private hair blowout in a salon despite a moratorium on those types of services.
-Pelosi said she did not know the activities were prohibited, and that she had been set up by the salon’s owner.
+Pelosi said that she did not know the activities were prohibited and that she had been set up by the salon’s owner.

-She also has regularly traveled across the continent on commercial flights when federal officials have discouraged the public from doing so.
+She also has regularly traveled across the continent on commercial flights when federal officials have discouraged the public from doing so, though her office says there is no other choice.
 And until this week, she declined to accept offers from military officials who have repeatedly offered coronavirus testing for lawmakers traveling to and from their districts, despite her mantra of “testing, testing, testing.”

 Pelosi’s defenders have argued that she has followed the House physician’s advice on everything, including Friday’s dinner.
 That event was slated to be socially distanced, her office said — four people to a 10-person round table, for a total of fewer than 50 attendees.
 The architect of the Capitol has also installed a new air filtration system to keep people safe, they said, following guidelines from the Centers for Disease Control and Prevention.